After learning some new information about my dad’s side of the family, I decided to dig into my ancestry, and then write about it.

 I do not know what James did for a living, but somehow in this new world, he seemed to make a handsome one.
 I do know he lived to be 94, unlike his son Thomas, who died at 60.

 Also happening in the area around this time (according to Wikipedia); Siouan peoples occupied this area until about 1702; they had become weakened because of high mortality from infectious diseases.
 The Seneca people, who were part of the Haudenosaunee, or Iroquois Confederacy based in New York, defeated them.
 The Seneca had ranged south while seeking new hunting grounds through the Shenandoah Valley to the West.
 At the Treaty of Albany in 1718, the Iroquois Five Nations ceded control of their land east of the Blue Ridge Mountains, including Lynchburg, to the Colony of Virginia; they confirmed this in 1721.

-James and Barbara’s son Thomas, at age 24, married Martha Williams, and they had seven boys and one girl (gulp).
+James and Barbara’s son Thomas, at age 24, married Martha Williams on November 2, 1742, and they had seven boys and one girl (gulp).
 Between 1851 and 1852, Thomas bought at least 900 and as much as 1400 acres along Mountain Creek, in Amelia County and Prince Edward County, VA.